PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **Description**: The text can be formatted thanks to the TinyMCE editor (<a href="https://github.com/PrestaShop/PrestaShop/issues/14985">improvement 14985</a>)
 A drop-down next to the field is displayed when there are several languages installed (disabled languages are diplayed in the drop-down).
 It allows to choose in which language the field is displayed.
 Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic (<a href="https://github.com/PrestaShop/PrestaShop/issues/16299">improvement 16299</a>)

 - **Quantity**: This field is not displayed for a product with combinations.
 This field is not displayed if stock management is disabled in Shop parameters > Products settings.
 If simple product is selected, under the quantity field, there is a “quantities” link.
 When you click on it, you switch to quantities tab (for a standard product) or to virtual product tab (for a virtual product).
 When you update the field in basic settings tab, the same field in quantities (for a standard product) / virtual product tab is updated.
 The quantity is displayed in front-office if the option “Display available quantities on the product page” in Shop parameters > Product settings is set to yes.
 This value is decremented when an order is placed except if the order status is Payement error.
 This value is incremented when the order status is cancelled, when you make a partial refund and check “Re-stock products” and when you return products and check “Re-stock products”.

 - **Price tax excl**: When a value is filled, the price tax incl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 When you change it, the same field in pricing tab is also updated.

 - **Price tax incl**: This field shouldn't be displayed if taxes are disabled in International > Taxes (<a href="https://github.com/PrestaShop/PrestaShop/issues/15330">issue 15330</a>).
 When a value is filled, the price tax excl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 When you change it, the same field in pricing tab is also updated.
-This field shouldn't be displayed if taxes are disabled in International > Taxes (<a href="https://github.com/PrestaShop/PrestaShop/issues/15330">issue 15330</a>)

 - **Tax rule**: This field shouldn't be displayed if taxes are disabled in International > Taxes (<a href="https://github.com/PrestaShop/PrestaShop/issues/15330">issue 15330</a>).
 Drop-down with all tax rules enabled and a “no tax” option.
 When you change it, the price tax incl is updated.
 And the “tax rule” field in Pricing tab is also changed.
 If you select an United States tax rule, price tax incl = price tax excl because it is a tax per state and we can not say in which state is the shop.
 When you change it, the same field in pricing tab is also updated.
 Under the tax rule drop down, there is a “pricing” link.
 When you click on it, you switch to pricing tab.

 - **Search category**: Search field to search a category.
 You can search by category name.
 When you start typing, if there are results, they are displayed and highlighted (<a href="https://github.com/PrestaShop/PrestaShop/issues/14052"> issue 14052</a>) under and you can click on it.

 - **Select category**: Allows to associate categories to the product.
 A category is necessarily selected, it is impossible not to have one.
 When you create a new product, “Home” is selected.
 When you search a category elements are highlighted in dropdown when using keyboard and hover with mouse (<a href="https://github.com/PrestaShop/PrestaShop/issues/14052">issue 14052</a>).
 When you click on the result, the category appears in “associated category” and is checked in the list.
 You can also select a category in the tree by clicking in the checkbox, then the category appears in “associated category”.

 - **Unselect category**: You can unselect a category by unchecking the checkbox in the tree.
 Then, the category is removed in “associated category”.
 You can also click on the cross in “associated category”.
 Then, the checkbox for the corresponding category is unchecked.
 If you try to unselect all categories, you can’t do it for the last one.

 - **Category tree**: When you create a new product, the tree is open for the first 2 levels of categories (<a href="https://github.com/PrestaShop/PrestaShop/issues/14955">issue 14955</a>).
 I click on "collapse" it folds the whole tree.
 I can also click on each parent to folds / unfolds its subcategories.
 When I click on "expend" the whole tree is opened.
 Categories are sorted by level AND position:
 Categ 1 level 1 position 1
 Categ 3 level 1 position 2
 Categ 2 level 1 position 3